 Wednesday 15 May 2019 | 11:15-12:30

-It is widely recognised that the transition towards sustainable energy systems will require significant increases in the use of wind and solar resources.
-By their very nature these resources make power supply more volatile, reflecting the varying availability of wind and sunlight.
+It is widely recognised that the transition towards cleaner and more sustainable energy systems will require a significant increase in the use of clean generation options, including wind and solar power.
+In turn, by their very nature these resources make power supply more volatile, reflecting the varying availability of wind and sunlight.
 Dealing with this new situation requires an increase in the flexibility of power systems.
-Pumped hydro can reduce the costs of system operation by shifting excess supply to periods of peak demand.
-It can also provide a range of critical system services.
-Storage can offer a broad variety of advantages and benefits to system.
+Flexibility in this context refers to the ability of a power system to maintain a reliable and continuous service when faced with potentially rapid changes in supply or demand.
+Flexible power plants, grid infrastructure, demand side response – and storage – can provide this flexibility.